Quick History of Collagen Types (and why Roman Numerals?)

 But, you won’t find Type IV in most multi collagen powder products (like ours).

 As more scientific research grows, we’ll add to this section of less common types of collagen.

 Do I need all 5 Types of Collagen?

 Do you need all 5 types of collagen?
 Being a company focused on multi collagen, we’re obligated to say “YES!” – but we’ll withhold ultimate bias here.
 We’re focused on providing the most accurate information around collagen, so it’s our duty to present both sides of the coin.

 Is collagen, in any amount, awesome?

-Will supplementing your diet with just one or two types of collagen (like a Grass-fed Beef Collagen that typically offers Type 1 & Type III) provide awesome benefits?
+Will adding collagen to your diet with just one or two types of collagen, like a grass-fed beef collagen that typically offers Type 1 & Type III, provide awesome benefits?

 But, consider this.
 If you research the collagen market enough you’ll notice variety (marine collagen, anyone?)
 Collagen from fish (which brings you copious Type III collagen) has strong evidence for directly supporting skin/hair/nails.
 You’ll also find collagen sourced from chickens (containing copious amounts of Type II collagen) has strong evidence for supporting healthy joints, cartilage, and fighting inflammation and pain.

 We believe in eating the entire collagen alphabet – just like we encourage eating the entire vegetable alphabet.